akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 	</h3>
 	<p>
 			All of our efforts helped us build a world class product which is helping millions of users reach their destinations stress free.
-Here is how it evovled from a product that was built on assumptions to a product that is well informed and future proof.
+Here is how it evolved from a product that was built on assumptions to a product that is well informed and future proof.
 	</p>
 	<p class="full-width" style="text-align: center;"><img src="{{ '/assets/img/stages.png' | prepend: site.baseurl }}" alt=""></p>